ssuwada/Web-Scraping/Sunscreens-Analysis-R-01/readme.txt

-This project was created for web scraping clasess.
-First part that is related to scraping data was created by me, other part what is cleaning data and preparing it with analysis was coded by Sandra Stanowska.
+# Sunscreens Web scraping project

-In project you can finde:
+This project, initially created for web scraping classes, involves two contributors.
+I handled the first part, which involves scraping data, while ** Sandra Stanowska ** took care of the data cleaning, preparation, and analysis.
+The project includes:

-- Cleaned CSV file with all of the sunscreens avaliable on ulta.com
+- cleaned CSV file containing information about all sunscreens available on ulta.com
-- Not cleaned CSV
+- an uncleaned CSV file

-- Code for Scraping data
+- code for scraping data
-- Main core of code
+- the main core of the code
-- spf file what is mainly used to analysis of data
+- an SPF file primarily used for data analysis
-- .html file what is just basicaly raport about what we created
+- an HTML file serving as a basic report on our project
-- .rmd file - template to generate html raport
+- an R Markdown (.rmd) file, which serves as a template for generating an HTML report